 a legendary acting teacher interviewed me to study with him.

 he was wise and gentle and courteous; he asked me where I found my inspiration.

 he probably expected me to reel off a list of au-courant cultural curios (and his expectations tended to be confirmed):

-but the answer Reuven wanted me to find was ‘in myself’.
+but anyway, the answer Reuven, most generous of teachers, wanted me to find, was ‘in myself’.

 he would teach me crucial lessons: that as a receiver and a transmitter of culture and tradition, I had no right ever to be bored: that I must consciously engage, rigorously test, and ultimately trust in, my perceptions and my interpretations: and that I must attend to everything, and in all moments be attentive.